Placeholder-Software/wasmbox/docs/getting_started/installation.md

 7. When the download is complete click `Import`.

 :::warning
 The first two steps are important!
-Restarting the Unity editor ensures that the DLLs can be properly updated.
+Deleting the plugin ensures that Unity can replace the native DLLs.
 :::

 ## Optional Extras